 Peter is one of the UK's leading employment lawyers and specialises in advising individuals as well as organisations.

 Peter Daly is an employment lawyer with a track record of pursuing high profile and complex litigation, and of resolving disputes effectively.
-His work pushes the boundaries of discrimination and whistleblowing law and both Chambers and The Legal 500 rank him as one of the UK’s leading employment lawyers with reviews including:
+His work pushes the boundaries of discrimination and whistleblowing law and both Chambers and The Legal 500 rank him as one of the UK’s leading employment lawyers and Next Generation Partner with reviews including:

 The Legal 500